 Do you need a dehydrator or a smoker to make beef jerky?
 No, so don't go running out and buying expensive appliances.
 Start with an appliance everyone already has, an oven!
-Using the oven to make beef jerky is a very easy, simple, and cost affective way to make great tasting jerky.
+Using the oven to make beef jerky is a very easy, simple, and cost effective way to make great tasting jerky.

 2 - Trim any visible fat from the meat.
 Fat will make your jerky spoil, so cut off as much as possible.

 3 - Wrap the meat in plastic wrap and place in the freezer for about 1-2 hours to partially freeze.
-This step is not mandatory, but does make slicing the meat at a consistent width easier.
+Freezing is not mandatory, but does make slicing the meat at a consistent width easier.
 Slice against the grain at around 1/8″-1/4″ thick.
 When using flank steak, I have found that wider slices allow the jerky pieces to stay together better and produce better jerky.

 Once you have made your marinade, place the beef slices in your marinade and make sure they are covered evenly.
 Marinate the jerky in the refrigerator for 6-24 hours.

 5 - Cover the bottom rack of the oven with aluminum foil to avoid drippings during the drying process.
 It will make a mess if you do not put a layer of protection down.
 If you are like me, the last thing you want to do is spend an hour cleaning your oven because you skipped a 30 second step in the process!

-6 – You can either lay your jerky pieces across the metal rack or you can use toothpicks and hang your strips.
+6 - Dry the strips on paper towels to soak up any excess marinade and either lay the jerky pieces across the metal rack or use toothpicks and hang the strips.
 I have decided to use toothpicks to hang my strips.
 After drying the strips with paper towels, I slide one toothpick through one of the ends of each piece of jerky.